Even as we emerge from the Covid-19 pandemic, many people turn to movies for entertainment and comfort.

 Over the past decade, people have transitioned from watching movies in theaters to watching movies at home using streaming services.

-In 2007, Netflix introduced the digital streaming element to their subscription, so users could watch content on their computers or on their TVs using a video game console.
+In 2007, Netflix introduced the digital streaming element to its subscription so users could watch content on computers or TVs using a video game console.

-The initial success of this venture led them to produce more Netflix original movies and TV shows.
+The initial success of this venture led it to produce more Netflix original movies and TV shows.

-It has become clear that this streaming service is here to stay and will likely continue to be a very important part of the entertainment industry.
+It has become clear that this streaming service is here to stay and will likely continue to be a vital part of the entertainment industry.

 This indicates that this powerhouse stock has plenty of room to keep growing.

 Walt Disney Co.
 (NYSE: DIS)

-Walt Disney Studios has been making movies since the 1920s, but they’ve since expanded far beyond film.
+Walt Disney Studios has been making movies since the 1920s, but it has since expanded far beyond film.

-In addition to Walt Disney Studios, the company owns Marvel Studios, Pixar, 20th Century, and several other notable film studios.
+In addition to Walt Disney Studios, the company owns Marvel Studios, Pixar, 20th Century, Lucasfilm, and several other notable film studios.

-Customers can watch the full catalogue of Disney, Marvel, and Pixar movies, as well as several other movies and TV shows that have licensing deals with Disney.
+Customers can watch the entire catalog of Disney, Marvel, and Pixar movies, as well as several other films and TV shows that have licensing deals with Disney.

 Disney stock is trading at an all-time high right now, and they show no signs of slowing down.